jeanxwang/adpro-modul-6/hello/README.md

 ### Sleep
 Our second arm in `handle_connection` method matches a request to _/sleep_.
 When that request is received, the server will sleep for 5 seconds before rendering the successful HTML page.

+### Multithreaded Server
+A thread pool efficiently manages multiple tasks by initializing a fixed number of worker threads, each waiting for tasks in a loop.
+Tasks are submitted to the pool and stored in a queue, with worker threads picking up tasks as they become available.
+Concurrency is maintained by limiting the number of threads and queuing tasks if all threads are busy.
+Tasks are executed concurrently, maximizing throughput while preventing resource exhaustion.
+Safe resource sharing is ensured through mechanisms like '**Arc**' and '**Mutex**'.
+Overall, a thread pool balances concurrency, resource utilization, and efficient task execution in concurrent programming scenarios, providing a scalable solution for managing asynchronous tasks.